richar-iqfq/Database_parser/README.md

-# Database_calculation
+# Database Parser
-Database reader, extractor and calculator for b
+Data reader and extractor from gaussian.log files.